 3. … lack of personalization in marketing and customer service

 We mentioned earlier that many marketers feel like they can’t adequately personalize their campaigns.
 The inability to really understand and target specific customers or demographics shows up in other places, too, from the online shopping experience to customer service interactions.

 Not making relevant product recommendations, or not immediately knowing that a customer is contacting you for the third time about the same issue, is a recipe for frustration.
 It’ll drive customers away and frustrate your teams.
 Speaking of which, be on the lookout for…

 4. …exhausted agents, who regularly jump between disconnected systems

-Agent attrition is a frequent byproduct of the disconnected customer experiences that thrive in the absence of a CEP.
+Agent attrition is a frequent byproduct of the disconnected customer experiences that thrive in the absence of a Customer Service Platform.
 Manual processes in particular can test agents’ patience by requiring them to perform repetitive actions during an outbound marketing campaign or waste time hunting for account details that should have been easily retrievable.

 It doesn’t have to be that way.
-A CEP streamlines the customer journey.
-Learn more about how Logic20/20's customer engagement solutions can address your specific business challenges with the right technologies and services.
+A Customer Service Platform streamlines the customer journey.
+Learn more about how Logic20/20’s customer engagement solutions can address your specific business challenges with the right technologies and services.